 3.6.1.
 The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused.
-Appeals have to be received by Norfolk County Council by 12/05/2023.
+[Insert details of any appeals process that you have or state that unsuccessful applicants will be placed on the waiting list].